PlasmaPy/PlasmaPy/docs/contributing/testing_guide.rst

 Test independence and parametrization
 -------------------------------------

-Sometimes, we want to test how a function handles many different inputs.
+Sometimes we want to test how a function handles many different inputs.
 For example, take this simple function that checks if a number is less than 1000:

 .. code-block:: python

    def less_than_1000(x) -> bool:
        return True if x < 1000 else False

 Let's say we want to test both positive and negative numbers that are less than 1000.
-One way to use pytest would be to write sequential test in a single function.
+One way to use pytest would be to write sequential tests in a single function.

 .. code-block:: python